monktastic/evil/index.md

 You _will_ have to confront your hidden misbehavior sooner or later; it doesn't just evaporate from reality.
 Might as well make it sooner.

+### This "conspiracy" sounds like some versions of the devil...

+I'm not religious in the traditional sense, but I did notice striking similarities between some interpretations of the Bible and this piece (after writing it):

+The further we get from our light, the harder it gets to tell it apart from our darkness (which masquerades as our light).
+The darkness operates behind the scenes like a shadowy entity, tempting us and pulling our strings.
+Eventually we go so far astray that we can no longer see the light.

+These sound a lot like descriptions from some theologians of Satan (who isn't evil, but just tempts us toward it) and Hell (which isn't a place, but the experience of being far from the "light of God").
+I suspect they were onto something profound.

 ### Are _you_ a saint / enlightened?

 Hell no.